getodk/xforms-spec/_sections/40-body.md

 |`<select>`     | Used to display a multiple-select list (data type: select)
 |`<upload>`     | Used for image, audio, and video capture
 |`<trigger>`    | Used to obtain user confirmation (e.g. by displaying a single tickbox or button).
 Will add value _"OK"_ to corresponding instance node when user confirms.
 If not confirmed the value remains empty.
+|`<range>`      | Used to obtain numeric user input from a sequential range of values.
+As described [here](https://en.wikibooks.org/wiki/XForms/Range) except that the `incremental` attribute is not included in this specification.

 The following user interface elements are supported: